-Born in Bristol, England in 1951 Joy studied art in Bristol and Birmingham graduating from Birmingham Art College in 1978, where she won the Dame Elizabeth Ryland Scholarship.
+Born in Bristol, England in 1951 Joy studied art in Bristol and Birmingham graduating from Birmingham Art College in 1978, where she won the Dame Louisa Ryland Scholarship.

 After graduating she lived in London for 25 years where she ran a dual career as a manager of high profile environmental projects and working as an artist exhibiting in galleries and international art fairs.
 In 2006 she moved to Piemonte, Italy and has since been exhibiting throughout Italy,.in Europe and the United States.